STORM-IRIT/algebraic-shape-operator/examples/README.md

 ## Example using Ponca

-The [Ponca example](Ponca/main.cpp) is similar to the previous example, except that only [Ponca](https://github.com/poncateam/ponca) is used to compute the ASO.
+The Ponca example [Ponca/main.cpp](Ponca/main.cpp) is similar to the previous example, except that only [Ponca](https://github.com/poncateam/ponca) is used to compute the ASO.
 This library gives more flexibility on the weighting kernel and allows to add user-defined code to the compute method.

 :warning: work-in-progress!